Peter Handke: Early life and family

-Handke was born in Griffen, then in the German Reich's Reichsgau Carinthia.
+Handke was born in Griffen, in Carinthia, Austria (then an annexed part of Germany).
 His father, Erich Schönemann, was a bank clerk and German soldier whom Handke did not meet until adulthood.
 His mother Maria, a Carinthian Slovene, married Bruno Handke, a tram conductor and Wehrmacht soldier from Berlin, before Peter was born.
 The family lived in the Soviet-occupied Pankow district of Berlin from 1944 to 1948, where Maria Handke had two more children: Peter's half-sister and half-brother.
 Then the family moved to his mother's home town of Griffen.
 Peter experienced his stepfather as more and more violent due to alcoholism.

 In 1954, Handke was sent to the Catholic Marianum boys' boarding school at Tanzenberg Castle in Sankt Veit an der Glan.
 There, he published his first writing in the school newspaper, Fackel.
 In 1959, he moved to Klagenfurt, where he went to high school, and commenced law studies at the University of Graz in 1961.

 Handke's mother took her own life in 1971, reflected in his novel Wunschloses Unglück (A Sorrow Beyond Dreams).

 After leaving Graz, Handke lived in Düsseldorf, Berlin, Kronberg, Paris, the U.S. (1978–1979) and Salzburg (1979–1988).
 Since 1990, he has resided in Chaville near Paris.
 He is the subject of the documentary film Peter Handke: In the Woods, Might Be Late (2016), directed by Corinna Belz.
 Since 2012, Handke has been a member of the Serbian Academy of Sciences and Arts.
 He is a member of the Serbian Orthodox Church.

-As of early November 2019, there was an official investigation by the relevant authorities into whether Handke may have automatically lost his Austrian citizenship upon obtaining a Yugoslav passport and nationality in the late 1990s.
+In November 2019, Austrian authorities investigated reports that Handke had obtained a Yugoslav passport and possibly Yugoslav nationality during the 1990s, which could have triggered automatic loss of his Austrian citizenship.
+The investigation was closed in 2021.